 Every subway or city bus trip in New York City is a flat fare regardless of time or distance traveled 2,90 usd.

-It is calculated from the first time you enter the subway to the time you exit the subway, and you can transfer if you don't go through a turnstile within that transfer point (not always possible).
+It is calculated from the first time you enter the subway to the time you exit the subway, and you can transfer if you do not go through a turnstile within that transfer point (not always possible).

 There is no 24-hour or 3-day ticket in New York City, the lowest time period is only 7 days.
 It costs $34 and is valid for unlimited rides anywhere on the subway, buses, and cable cars to Roosevelt Island.